-Council is seeking community feedback on the $6.5 million open space and community facility improvements that are being proposed for the Waverley Park estate.
+Council sought community feedback on the $6.5 million open space and community facility improvements that were proposed for the Waverley Park estate in May 2017.

 Council is suggesting some changes to the improvements that Mirvac has proposed, with our aim being to deliver a better overall outcome for the Waverley Park community.

 What is being proposed?

 - $612,000 in open space improvements to the five existing small parks

 - A $690,000 community meeting space and facility upgrade in the stadium building

 - $1 million in additional open space improvements in the Waverley Park Estate or outside of the estate but accessible to the Waverley Park community